 Her new strategy forced her to confront another problem, since she wanted not only to preserve all this ephemeral material but was concerned to publish it.
 As early as 1812 she began a long series of epistolary publications in different journals, following two contradictory organizational principles.
-The first project is a dialog in which she was engaged together with Karl August Varnhagen von Ense (1785–1858), whom she married on September 27, 1814—two days after her conversion to Protestantism, when she took the name Antonie Friederike.
-From their correspondence, they selected those remarks that concerned Goethe’s work and these they arranged as a montage.
-Later publications show a different structure: in these, it is only Rahel Levin Varnhagen who speaks.
+The first project was a dialog in which she engaged together with Karl August Varnhagen von Ense (1785–1858), whom she married on September 27, 1814—two days after her conversion to Protestantism, when she took the name Antonie Friederike.
+From their correspondence, they selected those remarks that concerned Goethe’s work and arranged them as a montage.
+Later publications show a different structure, in which only Rahel Levin Varnhagen speaks.
 The replies are not part of the printed dialog.

 The couple lived in Vienna, Frankfurt am Main and Karlsruhe before moving back to Berlin in 1819.
 They had no children.
 Rahel had four siblings: Marcus Robert-Tornow (born Mordechai Levin, 1772–1826), a banker; Ludwig Robert (born Liepmann Levin, 1778–1846), a writer; Rose Asser (née Levin, 1781–1853) and Moritz Robert-Tornow (born Meier Levin, 1785–1846), a merchant.